TheSnowWight/SpotifyDataParser/README.md

 5. If you still miss IDs or features, you can run the script again and retry your luck with the API.
 Collected IDs and features are saved locally, so we don't make repeated requests.

 6. Find your song history, complete with features, in 'output/final.csv'.
 Happy exploration!

+7. You should disable/remove the app in-case you are not using it and in active use occasionally recycle the tokens.
+Information is not encrypted in anyway and anyone having access to your Client ID & Client Secret will have access to your Spotify account!